shadowitcalculator.com

 Template language

-Approved software catalog and procurement
+Approved catalog and tiered procurement

 Purpose

-Defines how employees get tools approved and sets expectations for how long it takes.
 Slow procurement is the primary driver of shadow IT.
 The policy must commit to response times, not just describe a process.

 Template language